FAA will investigate whether Boeing failed to ensure planes were safe for flights

 The FAA noted the “safety of the flying public, not speed” will dictate when the Boeing 737 Max 9 will return to service.

-Earlier this week, Boeing CEO Dave Calhoun acknowledged the “mistake” and said an such an incident “can never happen again.”
+Earlier this week, Calhoun acknowledged the “mistake” and said an such an incident “can never happen again.”

 “We’re going to approach this, No. 1, acknowledging our mistake with 100 percent and complete transparency every step of the way,” Calhoun said in an address with Boeing employees.

-Note: This story was updated at 2:41 p.m.